anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

-In contrast to {{RFC8995}} client authentication is achieved by using the LDevID(RegAgt) of the registrar-agent instead of the IDevID of the pledge in the TLS handshake.
+In contrast to {{RFC8995}} TLS client authentication is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
-This allows the registrar to distinguish between pledge-initiator-mode and pledge-responder-mode.
+This allows the registrar to distinguish between BRSKI (pledge-initiator-mode) and BRSKI-PRM (pledge-responder-mode).
 The registrar SHOULD verify that the registrar-agent is authorized to connect to the registrar based on the LDevID(RegAgt).
-Note that the authorization will be verified based on the agent-signed-data received in the pledge-voucher-request.
-As short-lived certificates are recommended for the registrar-agent, the LDevID(RegAgt) EE certificate used in the TLS handshake may be newer than the one contained in the pledge-voucher-request.
+Note, the authorization will be verified based on the agent-signed-data carried in the pledge-voucher-request.
+As short-lived certificates are recommended for the registrar-agent, the LDevID(RegAgt) EE certificate used in the TLS handshake may be newer than the one of in the pledge-voucher-request.

-In pledge-responder-mode the registrar has no direct connection to the pledge but via the registrar-agent.
-The registrar can receive request objects in different forms as defined in {{RFC8995}}.
+The registrar can received request objects in different forms as defined in {{RFC8995}}.
-Specifically, the registrar will receive JOSE objects from the pledge for voucher-request and enrollment-request (instead of the objects for voucher-request (CMS-signed JSON) and enrollment-request (PKCS#10).
+Specifically, the registrar will receive JSON-in-JWS objects generated by the pledge for voucher-request and enrollment-request (instead of BRSKI voucher-request as CMS-signed JSON and enrollment-request as PKCS#10 objects).

-The registrar-agent sends the pledge-voucher-request to the registrar with an HTTP-over-TLS POST to the endpoint "/.well-known/brski/requestvoucher".
+The registrar-agent sends the pledge-voucher-request to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestvoucher"

-The pledge-voucher-request Content-Type used in the pledge-responder-mode is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`

-(see {{pvr}} for the content definition).
+The pledge-voucher-request Content-Type header field used for pledge-responder-mode is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json` (see {{pvr}} for the content definition).

-The registrar-agent SHOULD include the "Accept" header field indicating the pledge acceptable Content-Type for the voucher-response.
+The registrar-agent SHOULD include the Accept request-header field indicating the pledge acceptable Content-Type for the voucher-response.
-The voucher-response Content-Type "application/voucher-jws+json" is defined in {{I-D.ietf-anima-jws-voucher}}.
+The voucher-response Content-Type header field "application/voucher-jws+json" is defined in {{I-D.ietf-anima-jws-voucher}}.

 Upon reception of the pledge-voucher-request, the registrar SHALL perform the verification of the voucher-request parameter as defined in section 5.3 of {{RFC8995}}.
 In addition, the registrar shall verify the following parameters from the pledge-voucher-request:

-* agent-provided-proximity-registrar-cert: MUST contain the own LDevID(Reg) EE certificate to ensure the registrar in proximity is the target registrar for the request.
+* agent-provided-proximity-registrar-cert: MUST contain registrars own LDevID(Reg) EE certificate to ensure the registrar in proximity is the target registrar for the request.

-* agent-signed-data: The registrar MUST verify that the data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
+* agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
-  If the certificate is not contained in the agent-sign-cert properties of the pledge-voucher-request, it must be fetched from a repository by the registrar if an "agent-proximity" assertion is requested.
+  If the certificate is not included in the agent-sign-cert properties of the pledge-voucher-request, it must be fetched from a repository by the registrar if "agent-proximity" assertion is requested.

 * agent-sign-cert: MAY contain an array of base64-encoded certificate data starting with the LDevID(RegAgt) EE certificate.
-  If contained the registrar MUST verify that the credentials (LDevID(ReAgt) EE certificate and optionally the certificate chain), used to sign the data, have been valid at signature creation time and that the corresponding registrar-agent was authorized to be involved in the bootstrapping process.
+  If contained the registrar MUST verify that the credentials (LDevID(ReAgt) EE certificate and optionally the certificate chain), used to sign the data, have been valid at signature creation time and the corresponding registrar-agent was authorized for involvement in the bootstrapping process.
   If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) EE certificate and perform this verification, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data.
-  This requires, that the registrar is able to fetch the LDevID(RegAgt) certificate data (including the intermediate CA certificates if existent) based on the SKID.
+  This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.

-If validation fails the registrar SHOULD respond with the HTTP 404 error code to the registrar-agent.
+If validation fails the registrar SHOULD respond with HTTP 404 error code to the registrar-agent.
-If the pledge-voucher-request is in an unknown format, then an HTTP 406 error code is more appropriate.
+HTTP 406 error code is more appropriate, if the format of pledge-voucher-request is unknown.

-If validation succeeds, the registrar will accept the pledge request to join the domain as defined in section 5.3 of {{RFC8995}}.
+If validation succeeds, the registrar will accept the pledge's request to join the domain as defined in section 5.3 of {{RFC8995}}.
 The registrar then establishes a TLS connection with the MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.

 The registrar SHALL construct the body of the registrar-voucher-request object as defined in {{RFC8995}}.
-The encoding SHALL be done as JOSE object as defined in {{I-D.ietf-anima-jws-voucher}}.
+The encoding SHALL be done as JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.

 The header of the registrar-voucher-request SHALL contain the following parameter as defined in {{RFC7515}}:

-* alg: algorithm used for creating the object signature.
+* alg: algorithm used to create the object signature.

-* x5c: contains the base64-encoded registrar LDevID certificate.
+* x5c: contains the base64-encoded registrar LDevID certificate(s).
+  It may optionally contain the certificate chain for this certificate.

-The payload of the registrar-voucher-request (RVR) object MUST contain the following parameter as part of the voucher as defined in {{RFC8995}}:
+The payload of the registrar-voucher-request (RVR) object MUST contain the following parameter as part of the voucher request as defined in {{RFC8995}}:

 * created-on: contains the current date and time in yang:date-and-time format for the registrar-voucher-request creation time.

 * nonce: copied form the pledge-voucher-request

 * serial-number: contains the pledge product-serial-number.
-  The registrar MUST verify that the product-serial-number contained in the IDevID EE certificate of the pledge matches the serial-number value in the PVR.
+  The registrar MUST verify that the IDevID EE certificate subject serialNumber of the pledge (X520SerialNumber) matches the serial-number value in the PVR.
   In addition, it MUST be equal to the serial-number value contained in the agent-signed data of PVR.

-* assertion: contains the voucher assertion requested the pledge (agent-proximity).
+* assertion: contains the voucher assertion requested by the pledge (agent-proximity).
   The registrar provides this information to assure successful verification of agent proximity based on the agent-signed-data.

-* prior-signed-voucher-request: contains the pledge-voucher-request a The pledge-voucher-request was provided by the registrar-agent.
+* prior-signed-voucher-request: contains the pledge-voucher-request provided by the registrar-agent.

-The voucher can be optionally enhanced with the following additional parameter as defined in {{voucher-request-prm-yang}}:
+The voucher request can be enhanced optionally with the following additional parameter as defined in {{voucher-request-prm-yang}}:

-* agent-sign-cert: May contain the certificate or certificate chain of the registrar-agent as array.
+* agent-sign-cert: May contain the certificate or certificate chain of the registrar-agent.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c or x5bag header objects.

 [RFC Editor: please delete] /*